15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The bay-facing beaches here are calmer than the ocean beaches on the other side of the peninsula, which makes them reliable for swimming.

 It ranked #8 in Australia in Brad Farmer’s official 2026 list — the only Victorian beach to make the cut.
-Good starting point for a Mornington Peninsula day trip from Melbourne.

 12. Tallow Beach, Byron Bay, NSW